kunjee17/fnconf18-scaling-elmish-app/slides/index.md

  - data-background-image: images/oldman.jpeg

-' Today I will be providing tips and tricks.
-And I hope you will take it as it is just like you will take words of wise old man without asking for more reasons.
-Respecting time noting else.
+'  Today I will be providing tips and tricks for your Elm / Elmish application.
+I wish you will take the advice as it is.
+Just like we used to take advise of a wise old man.
+Respecting time nothing else.

 ***

 ### Model - View - Update

-' In MVU architecture I feel that model is most important.
-As it is message between update and view.
-And who ever control the message, controls the narrative.
+' In MVU architecture I feel that the model is the most important thing.
+It is a message between update and view, and whoever controls the message controls the narrative.

 ---